-Previously published meta-analytic research, examining the effects of exercise [aerobic, strength training, or both] on BMI, Z-score and BMI in kg/m2 in overweight and obese children and adolescents, observed statistically significant and practically important reductions of 3-4%.
-Aerobic exercise and combined aerobic exercise and strength training are associated with reductions in BMI Z-score^{21,22}.
+Previously published meta-analytic research, examining the effects of exercise [aerobic, strength training, or both] on body mass index [BMI] z-score and BMI in kg/m2 in overweight and obese children and adolescents, observed statistically significant and practically important reductions of 3-4%.
+Aerobic exercise and combined aerobic exercise and strength training are associated with reductions in BMI z-score (21,22).

 Lifestyle interventions are an accessible option for all adult patients with obesity, and a recent systematic review found them to be safe and effective for the management of adults with obesity.
-Combination of diet, exercise and behavioural therapy are the most effective treatment for people with obesity, other than surgical or pharmacological treatments9.
+Combination of diet, exercise and behavioural therapy are the most effective treatment for people with obesity, other than surgical or pharmacological treatments (9).

-Change in BMI was reported in 11 studies in Hassan et al.9 systematic review.
-Difference in BMI between intervention and control groups ranged from $-0.34.0 \text{kg/m}^2$ to -4.0kg/m^2 .
+Change in BMI was reported in 11 studies in Hassan et al.(9) systematic review.
+Difference in BMI between intervention and control groups ranged from -0.3 to -4.0 kg/m.
 The range of follow-up was from 3 to 24 months.
-Luley et al.23 had the greatest weight change outcomes for BMI and weight (kg).
+Luley et al.(23) had the greatest weight change outcomes for BMI and weight (kg).

 Two of the four studies on diet and exercise interventions compared them to standard care.
-They reported weight change outcomes as change in kg and BMI, of which the range of difference in changes between intervention and control groups was -5.2kg to -11.5kg and -1.6kg/m2 to -4.0kg/m2, respectively, and the range of follow-up was 4-6 months.
-The other two studies compared to diet alone and reported weight change outcomes as change in kilograms and BMI, of which the range of difference in changes between intervention and control groups was -2.7kg to -3.5kg and -0.8kg/m2, respectively, and the range of follow-up was 4-6 months.
-Overall diet and exercise components achieved the greatest mean weight loss9.
-Moreover, subjects who followed-up a "Western" dietary pattern had significantly higher BMI, and waist circumference, compared with people with the
+They reported weight change outcomes as change in kg and BMI, of which the range of difference in changes between intervention and control groups was -5.2 to -11.5 kg and -1.6 to -4.0 kg/m, respectively, and the range of follow-up was 4-6 months.
+The other two studies compared to diet alone and reported weight change outcomes as change in kg and BMI, of which the range of difference in changes between intervention and control groups was -2.7 to -3.5 kg and -0.8 kg/m2, respectively, and the range of follow-up was 4-6 months.
+Overall diet and exercise components achieved the greatest mean weight loss (9).
+Moreover, subjects who followed-up a "Western" dietary pattern had significantly higher BMI, and waist circumference, compared with people with the "Green Water" dietary pattern, characterized by high intakes of rice and vegetables and moderate intakes in animal foods.
+Participants with a combination of sedentary activity with the "Western" dietary pattern had more than 3 times (CI: 2.8 to 6.1) higher risk of metabolic syndrome than those with higher activity levels and the "Green Water" dietary pattern (24).
+Other studies have also observed a significant association between Western dietary pattern and prevalence of overweight/obesity and other adiposity parameters in adults and in children, compared with the individuals following the traditional southern dietary pattern (25,26).